qidu/clawd-models/README.md

 - `Enter` to edit the highlighted field
 - `Space` to toggle items inside the **models** and **fallbacks** multi-select pickers
-- `P` / `B` / `O` on a model row in the primary picker to set as primary, push to fallback, or unset

 ## Screen Layout